FouseyTube: 2011–2014: Beginnings, fitness and controversy

-2021–present: Return to YouTube and expanding content
+2021–present: Return to YouTube and new book

-In 2021, Erakat returned to YouTube with a new YouTube Boxing related channel named Fousey (stylized fousey).
+In 2021, Erakat returned to YouTube with a new YouTube Boxing related channel named Fousey (stylized in all lowercase).
 On this channel he has uploaded boxing related videos with Slim Albaher, AnEsonGib and other YouTubers.
 He started to call himself DanaTube.
 In the same year, he also returned to his DOSEofFousey channel.
 He told that he will use his DOSEofFousey channel for clips.

 In January 2021, it was announced that he was going to release a book, titled Warning: This Is Not a Motivational Story.

+Streaming career

+On August 6, 2023, while Twitch streaming at an airport, he encountered an intoxicated woman who had been a victim of sex trafficking.
+After flirting and kissing, he and the woman disappeared for around 20 minutes.
+After bragging that they had sex, however, Erakat received criticism.
+He then claimed the event was a prank, before starting to cry because he felt "guilty".
+He abruptly terminated the stream soon after.
+After a wave of backlash, he proceeded to take a hiatus from Twitch, citing mental health issues.
+The day after the incident he was banned for hateful conduct towards the LGBT community.
+Shortly after his Twitch ban, Erakat announced that he would be streaming on Kick.

+On August 23, 2023, Erakat was arrested on livestream by police in Miami, Florida after calling 911 on himself following a dispute with another streamer.

 Boxing career

 Erakat made his boxing debut against Slim Albaher on September 29, 2019, losing by a technical knockout.
 Erakat suffered a broken nose and needed two surgeries to fix it.
-Following that experience, he vowed never to fight again, but in 2022 he chose to step in the ring again against Deji Olatunji and lost, vowing to never fight again for the second time.
+Following that experience, he vowed never to fight again.
+On August 27, 2022, he faced Deji Olatunji and lost via TKO, vowing to never fight again for the second time.

-Personal life

-Erakat was brought up in a religious Muslim family from Palestine.
-He has on several occasions criticized negative stereotyping of Muslims.

-Erakat struggles with ongoing depression, addiction, anxiety and bipolar disorder.
-He mentions it frequently in his daily vlogs, and also announced it on VH1.

-He was nominated for Pranks and Show of The Year at the 5th Streamy Awards, and in September 2015, won the Show of The Year award.
+Music career

+In January 2025, Erakat released his debut album, G7: The Death of Fousey, which earned negative reviews.